 Voices of Experience

-Over the coming weeks we will be sharing the development of this element of the work, sharing materials and blogs on this page.
-Make sure you sign up to our mailing list to keep informed of all developments.
+This work is supported by the Each and Every Child staff team and Tamsyn Hyatt from FrameWorks UK.
+We will share the development of this work, including blogs and materials, on this page.
+Make sure you sign up to our mailing list at the bottom of this page to keep informed of all developments.

 Update – September 2021

 Since the first meeting of the Each and Every Child Voices of Experience reference group in May, there have been many robust discussions.
 Discussions around what the research tells us – and how we can use the key recommendations in ways that ensure we do not lose our individual agency and the power of our personal experience when sharing our stories.
 We have shared experiences of times when we felt disempowered through sharing our stories and times when we felt we had made real differences to people’s understanding of care experience and how to improve the lives of our children and young people.

 Over the past few months, we’ve focused on dissecting our existing training materials.
 What were the most effective; what should we include in sessions and, how to unpack the research into a practical understanding of how we can use our power as communicators to encourage people to understand the wider context of care experience.
 One of key decisions of the group was to include a film of interviews taken from the streets of Scotland.
 It was felt that this was helpful to show the common assumptions people have when they think about care experience – because when we truly understand the challenges, we are facing we are better equipped to change understanding through how we present information.
 This has now been rolled out across all our awareness raising sessions currently being delivered across the sector.